Mejiabrayan/MOVIES-REST-API/README.md

-# myFlix Movie App 🍿
+# myMovies Movie App 🍿

 ## Overview

-Project built as part of CareerFoundry's Full-Stack-Web-Development-Course to demonstrate the mastery of full-stack JavaScript develpoment with MERN stack.
+The "myMovies" application is a full-stack JavaScript project built as part of CareerFoundry's Full-Stack Web Development Course.
+It is designed to demonstrate the mastery of MERN stack development.

-This README contains technical and content-related details about the server-side and client-side component of a React application called "myMovies".
-The REST API for "myMovies" is hosted online on Heroku and provides logged in users with access to information about different movies, directors, and genres.
-For detailed information about all the provided features, see Features sector.
-The server-side of the application (server, business logic, business layers) consists of a REST API and architected database built using JavaScript, Node.js, Express, and MongoDB.
+The server-side component of the application includes a REST API and a MongoDB database, built using Node.js, Express, and JavaScript.
+The REST API can be accessed using common HTTP methods (GET, POST, PUT, DELETE) to perform CRUD operations on the database.

-The REST API can be accessed via commonly used HTTP methods (GET, POST, PUT, DELETE).
-CRUD is used to retrieve data from the database and store that data in a non-relational way.
+The client-side component of the application is built using React, providing users with access to information about movies, directors, and genres.
+More detailed information about the features provided by the application can be found in the "Features" section of this README.

 # Server-side